 I didn’t grow up in agriculture.
 My parents had a more typical schedule and I spent my summer vacation at the community pool.
 When I married into a multi-generational farming family, I stepped into a world that looked very different from the one I knew.
-Though our everyday lives didn’t look …
+Though our everyday lives didn’t …

 Read More